Banat: Habsburg rule (1716–1867)

 Maria Theresa also took a direct interest in Banat; she colonized the region with large numbers of German farmers, who were admired for their agricultural skills.
 She encouraged the exploitation of the mineral wealth of the country, and generally developed the measures that were introduced by Count Mercy.
 German settlers arrived from Swabia, Alsace and Bavaria, as did German-speaking colonists from Austria.
 Many settlements in the eastern Banat were developed by Germans and had ethnic-German majorities.
 The ethnic Germans in the Banat region became known as the Danube Swabians, or Donauschwaben.
 After years of separation from their original German provinces, their language was markedly different, preserving historic characteristics.

 Similarly, a minority coming from French-speaking or linguistically mixed communes in Lorraine maintained the French language for several generations, and developed a specific ethnic identity, later known as Banat French, Français du Banat.

 In 1779, the Banat region was incorporated into the Habsburg Kingdom of Hungary, and the three counties of Torontal, Temes and Karasch were created.
 In 1848, after the May Assembly, the western Banat became part of the Serbian Vojvodina, a Serbian autonomous region within the Habsburg Monarchy.
 During the Revolutions of 1848–1849, Banat was respectively held by Serbian and Hungarian troops.

 After the Revolution of 1848–1849, Banat (together with Syrmia and Bačka) was designated as a separate Austrian crownland known as the Voivodeship of Serbia and Temes Banat.
 In 1860 this province was abolished and most of its territory was incorporated into the Habsburg Kingdom of Hungary.

-The Serbian Banat (Western Banat) was part of Serbian Vojvodina (1848–1849) and part of the Voivodeship of Serbia and Temes Banat (1849–1860).
-After 1860, later Serbian Banat was part of Torontal and Temes counties of Habsburg Kingdom of Hungary.
+Serbian Banat (western Banat) was part of Serbian Vojvodina (1848–1849) and part of the Voivodeship of Serbia and Temes Banat (1849–1860).
+After 1860, Serbian Banat was part of Torontal and Temes counties of Habsburg Kingdom of Hungary.
 The center of Torontal county was Großbetschkerek (Hungarian: Nagybecskerek, Serbian: Veliki Bečkerek), the current Zrenjanin.

 Hungarian rule (1867–1918)

-In 1867, after the Austro-Hungarian compromise the territory returned again to Hungarian administration.
-After 1871, the former Military Frontier, located in southern parts of Banat, came under civil administration and was incorporated into Banat's counties.
+In 1867, after the Austro-Hungarian compromise, the territory returned again to Hungarian administration.
+After 1871, the former Military Frontier, located in the southern parts of Banat, came under civil administration and was incorporated into Banat's counties.
 Krassó and Szörény were united into Krassó-Szörény in 1881.